Cycling Uphill: Unveiling how to do it efficiently

 When it comes to you, you can increase aerobic power by being lighter.
 A good strength-to-weight ratio may be the key to success.
 Your times will get better too.
 Remember to have a nutritional advisor helping you to find your balance and necessary food intake.
 Divide power (watts) by weight and the larger the number you get, the better the results.

 On a short climb, the method usually chosen is to do it standing up, in big gears and the focus is on recovery, so train accordingly in small hills until you achieve the skills you need.
 When it comes to long climbs, the training must be more intense.
 The recommendation is to train at intervals and start by short cycling uphill and then move to longer and longer ones along a year.
 You should tackle long climbs at least twice a year, always pushing yourself a bit further.
-Increase your cadence during training and go for steady to improve your aerobic system.
+Go for a higher cadence during training and go for steady to improve your aerobic system.

 Body and technique

-It is easy to fall into a bad position when cycling up that hill, which affects your rhythm negatively, so make sure you position yourself with your elbows bent and a flat back, therefore lowering your center of gravity and supporting the core muscle power needed, while controlling the lactic acid accumulation.
+It is easy to fall into a bad position when cycling uphill, which affects your rhythm negatively, so make sure you position yourself with your elbows bent and a flat back, therefore lowering your center of gravity and supporting the core muscle power needed, while controlling the lactic acid accumulation.
 Keep the momentum, and you will be cycling correctly.
 You also need to focus on your task and keep yourself at the moment.
 Pace, don’t race, and do so with smooth strokes on your pedals, do not stop at the brow of the hill and start on the back.